cabforum/code-signing/docs/CSBR.md

 ### 1.6.1 Definitions

-[EDITOR: Need to import capitalized terms used in this document] [EDITOR: Need to import EV Guidelines definitions]
+[EDITOR: Need to import capitalized terms used in this document.
+This means search the entire document for capitalized terms and check whether that term is listed in 1.6.1, and the decide whether to remove the capital letter or create a definition for that term.
+Assistance needed!]
+[EDITOR: Need to import EV Guidelines definitions but after completing the import of the TLS BRs]

 Capitalized Terms are as defined in the Baseline Requirements or the EV SSL Guidelines except where defined below: